Comic Book Whore: Release and promotion

 Comic Book Whore was released through Flip Records on October 1, 1996.
-Interscope Records took the album from Flip a month prior to its release, and re-released it in 1997.
-The label promoted it through retail and print advertisements, particularly in the Southwestern United States.
-On January 17, 1997, "More Than I Can" was serviced to radio stations as the lead single from Comic Book Whore; "Luv Song" was released as its second single on June 20, 1997.
+One month prior, Interscope Records acquired the album from Flip, and re-released it in 1997.
+Interscope promoted Comic Book Whore through retail and print advertisements, particularly in the Southwestern United States.
+On January 17, 1997, "More Than I Can" was released as its lead radio single, followed by "Luv Song" on June 20.
 The album, and particularly "More Than I Can", garnered airplay on college and alternative radio stations.

-To promote the album, Jensen toured with a live band, featuring Kafton on bass, former Siouxsie and the Bansees member John Valentine Carruthers on guitar, and Duard Kleyn on drums.
+To promote the album, Jensen toured with a live band, featuring Kafton on bass, former Siouxsie and the Banshees member John Valentine Carruthers on guitar, and Duard Kleyn on drums.
 After opening for the Butthole Surfers in October 1996, Jensen embarked on a headlining tour of the Northeastern United States.
 In early 1997, she toured as a supporting act for Better Than Ezra, played various radio shows, and performed at the South by Southwest (SXSW) festival.
 Following another headlining United States tour, Jensen toured Australia in July 1997.
 She also performed shows with L7, Green Day, Gravity Kills, and Porno for Pyros in support of the album.